Breast Reduction Surgery Cost and Procedure Information

 When searching for a plastic surgeon to perform your breast reduction, make sure you choose one that is a member of either BAAPS or BAPRAS.
 BAAPS (The British Association of Aesthetic Plastic Surgeons) and BAPRAS (The British Association of Plastic Reconstructive and Aesthetic Surgeons) are the two leading societies for plastic surgeons in the UK.
 Surgeons belonging to these societies receive regular training which keeps their surgical and patient communication skills up to date.

-We strongly advise that you check if your surgeon is a member of either BAAPS or BAPRAS before booking a procedure.
+It's strongly advised that you check if your surgeon is a member of either BAAPS or BAPRAS before booking a procedure.

-The surgeon consultation will last anywhere between 15 minutes to 1 hour and will take place either at their private practice or at a Medbelle consultation space.
+The free surgeon consultation will last anywhere between 15 minutes to 1 hour and will take place either at their private practice or within a consultation space.

 Your surgeon will discuss a number of topics with you during the consultation.
 These include: